 Building Role-Based NFTs for Healthcare on the Stacks Blockchain.

 In this tutorial, we’ll build a role-based NFT smart contract using Clarity, the smart contract language on the Stacks blockchain.
-These NFTs will represent user roles in a decentralized healthcare system.
+In decentralized applications, managing permissions is critical.
+In a healthcare dApp, for instance, patients, doctors, and admin staff need different levels of access.
+Traditional systems use backend access control lists (ACLs), but on-chain apps need decentralized alternatives.

 🔍 Overview